 As an adult, it can be hard to remember that the point of the holidays is to relax and have fun.
 It’s great when you’re a kid and you don’t have to worry about any of the setup.
-But a few years later, the winter festivities can start to seem like nothing but an additional set of chores.
+But a few years later, the winter festivities can start to seem like more chores.
 And a whole lot of extra sugar.

 From the stress of creating, budgeting for, and actually checking off your insane shopping list, to coordinating a scrumptious feast and building — and, of course, eating — perfect gingerbread houses, it might seem like it’s impossible to stay fit and healthy during the holidays.
 (Psst: Got a slow cooker?
 Here are some holiday recipes you can set and forget, which will save your time and sanity.
 And if you don’t have one yet, check out the Instant Pot, which can perform just about every culinary function you can imagine.
 Many RVers swear by theirs!)

-If you’re planning on traveling in your RV during the holidays, things just get that much tricker.
-It’s already difficult to maintain a regular routine on the road, and now you have the added complications of all this holiday hubbub.
+If you’re planning on traveling in your RV during the holidays, things can get that much tricker.
+It’s already difficult to maintain a regular routine on the road, and now you have the added complications of holiday hubbub.

 But if you want to reap the intended benefits of the holidays — that is, to recharge and enjoy yourself — staying fit, active, and sane is the best way to do it.
 And yes, it’s totally possible to do so.
 We promise!